Seekr Blog

 Can we show photos to participants during the hunt?

-Answer: Yes.
-You can pre-load campus photos into Seekr for participants to identify, or create "I Spy" style challenges ("Find the location in this photo and get a selfie there").
+Answer: Yes!
+You can pre-load campus photos into Seekr for participants to identify ("Find this location and get a selfie there"), or create "I Spy" style challenges.
 This variation works especially well for scavenger hunt veterans or staff training.
+Photo-matching challenges add cognitive complexity and visual engagement beyond standard location hunts.

 What's the best time of day to run a campus scavenger hunt?